edsml-kl121/mew-tutor-ai-hands-on-labs/07_ML_ENGINEERING_TOPICS/PIPELINES/VERTEX_AI/README.md

 If not already create a cloud object storage bucket called `simple-vertex-ai-pipeline`

 Step 4: Import notebook, add in your variables and run it.

+Step 5: Create Cloud Scheduler and cloud function.
+Try to use cronjob to trigger cloud run function